luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 Transient ducted flows:

 #.
+Xin Kang, Rowan J. Gollan, Peter A. Jacobs and Ananthanarayanan Veeraragavan (2017)  Numerical study of the effect of wall temperature profiles on the premixed methane–air flame dynamics in a narrow channel.
+RSC Advances, Volume 7 Issue 63 pages 39940-39954.
+DOI:10.1039/C7RA07265A

+#.
 Jimmy-John O.E.
 Hoste, Vincent Casseau, Marco Fossati, Ian J. Taylor and Rowan J. Gollan (2017) Numerical modeling and simulation of supersonic flows in propulsion systems by open-source solvers.
 21st AIAA International Space Planes and Hypersonics Technologies Conference, Xiamen, China.
 AIAA-Paper-2017-2411

 #.
-Kang, Xin, Gollan, Rowan J., Jacobs, Peter A. and Veeraragavan, Ananthanarayanan (2017) On the influence of modelling choices on combustion in narrow channels.
+Xin Kang, Rowan J. Gollan, Peter A. Jacobs, and Ananthanarayanan Veeraragavan (2017) On the influence of modelling choices on combustion in narrow channels.
 Computers and Fluids, 144 117-136. doi:10.1016/j.compfluid.2016.11.017

 #.
-Won Keun Chang, Gisu Park, Yuin Jin, and Jongryul Byun.
-(2016) Shock Impinging Effect on Ethylene Flameholding, Journal of Propulsion and Power, Vol. 32, No. 5 (2016), pp. 1230-1239. http://dx.doi.org/10.2514/1.B36007
+Won Keun Chang, Gisu Park, Yuin Jin, and Jongryul Byun (2016) Shock Impinging Effect on Ethylene Flameholding, Journal of Propulsion and Power, Vol. 32, No. 5 (2016), pp. 1230-1239. http://dx.doi.org/10.2514/1.B36007

 #.
 Kang, X., Gollan, R., Jacobs, P. A. and Veeraragavan, A. (2016) Suppression of instabilities in a premixed methane–air flame in a narrow channel via hydrogen/carbon monoxide addition.
 Combustion and Flame, 173 266-275. doi:10.1016/j.combustflame.2016.07.003